jrochkind/texts/search_compare/article.md

 We noted that many peer institutions implementing a discovery service supply a default pre-set limit to exclude Newspaper Articles, or to focus exclusively on Journal Articles -- they had found that non-scholarly content in the results was negatively impacting their quality and service.

-When comparing two products, this could have an even more devious effect.
-Imagine that presence of newspaper articles in the result set would cause a participant to prefer those results less.
-Now imagine two products are pitted against each other -- one that simply doesn't include any/many newspaper articles in its corpus, and another that does, but where they could be excluded by a limit.
-The product with no newspaper articles would 'win', when really the playing field could be equalized simply by choosing to exclude them.

-Additionally, our choice _not_ to apply "limit to holdings" functionality has implications here too.
-Without 'limit to holdings', one gets all sorts of weird results cluttering up the result list that users are unlikely to ever want (but wouldn't get if 'limit to holdings' was in play), such as odd selected web pages and television program transcripts.
-I suspect most of the discovery tools have been designed, developed, and tested assuming that 'limit to holdings' will be in effect.
+This could have an even more devious effect on a study like this, if left uncontrolled.
+If users did prefer not to have newspaper articles in their result set, and rated one product poorly for including such results, when that product _could_ have been configured to exclude them, this would be to some extent a misleading result.

+Our choice not to limit to local holdings also resulted in many types of content being included in results that seemed of questionable utility (such as television transcripts and web page text), but which would have ended up excluded by a local holdings limit.
+I suspect several products have been optimized by their vendors for 'limit to local holdings' use.
+Adding some compensatory configuration to exclude these odd content types, where possible, seemed neccesary to show each product at it's best.

-And finally, we remember our goal here was specifically to help identify a good solution for a basic, simple, article search (or 'scholarly citation' search more generally).
+We also remembered that our original goal was to analyze these products for a basic, simple, article and scholarly citation search -- not neccesarily for use cases involving other types of content.

 All these considerations led us to configure the searching for each product to try to exclude non-scholarly citations and focus on articles.
-We chose not to limit only to 'journal articles', but instead to exclude certain product-specific categories that seemed to create 'noise' in the result set.
-Largely because we did want to continue including items that may not have been classed as 'journal articles', but were legitimate scholarly citations a user might want, such as a white paper or book review.
+Where possible, we chose not to limit only to 'journal articles', but instead to exclude certain product-specific categories that seemed to create 'noise' in the result set, as this generally seemed to produce optimal results.

-In Summon, Primo, and EDS, limits were applied at time of search excluding such categories, using the available product-specific controlled vocabularies for content type.
-Mainly we tried to exclude newspaper articles, and popular/trade press articles in general) and web pages -- as well as audio/visual material, ebooks, and book chapters.

-Some of these choices in retrospect seem potentially questionable in their effect on our results.
-Nonetheless, we thought choices had to be made, even if they might be the wrong ones -- the experiment can always be run again (by us or someone else) if there is reason to be interested in whether different choices can produce different results.

-EBSCO and Scopus both provide no good way to limit on content type, but EBSCO and Scopus both mostly only include articles and 'scholarly citations', with much more focused coverage than the 'discovery' products, so this was not a problem.
+While these configuration choices, specific to each product, were subjective and might influence study results, we still decided they were neccesary to present each product at its best to study participants.

 Exact configuration choices made can generally be deduced from the [configuration file in the git repository for the test instrument](https://github.com/jrochkind/bento_battle/blob/jhu-study-10Sep2012/config/initializers/bento_search.rb).